ChatHLS: Towards Systematic Design Automation and Optimization for High-Level Synthesis: Design Philosophy

 \subsection{ChatHLS Architecture \& Workflow}

-Based on the aforementioned challenges, we propose the ChatHLS workflow to flexibly optimize High-Level Synthesis (HLS) designs while incorporating robust code error correction capability.
+To address the aforementioned challenges, we propose the ChatHLS workflow to optimize HLS designs while incorporating robust code error correction capability.
 As illustrated in Figure \ref{workflow}.A, the architecture comprises two primary phases: \textit{HLS-C generation} and \textit{HLS-C debugging}.

-In the \textbf{HLS-C generation} phase, LLM \bigcircled{1} performs targeted code transformations on the input C algorithm, leveraging retrieved HLS-related knowledge.
-A fine-tuned LLM \bigcircled{2} then conducts design optimization on the generated HLS design, providing reasonable directive allocation strategies based on comprehensive analysis and scheduling.
-However, the inherent hallucinations of LLMs and their misalignment with HLS specifications may introduce errors during optimization, such as pragma conflicts and type confusion during directive selection and insertion.
+In the \textbf{HLS-C generation} phase, LLM \bigcircled{1} leverages retrieved HLS-related context to transform input C algorithms or natural language descriptions.
+A fine-tuned LLM \bigcircled{2} then selects effective HLS directive combination strategies and inserts directives within the specific structure (e.g., loops and arrays) of the generated HLS-C. However, the inherent hallucinations of LLMs and their misalignment with HLS specifications may introduce errors during optimization, such as invalid pointer usage and type confusion during directive insertion.

-The \textbf{HLS-C debugging} phase is designed to ensure the correctness of the generated code within ChatHLS workflow.
-Initially, the generated code is processed by the HLS tool.
-Upon detection of errors during C simulation and synthesis, we parse the compilation report and pair it with the erroneous code for a fine-tuned LLM \bigcircled{3} specifically tailored for code correction.
-This LLM generates correction suggestions with analytical explanations, which are then passed to LLM \bigcircled{4}.
-Operating under strict instruction adherence, this agent integrates the suggestions to implement code fixing.
+The \textbf{HLS-C debugging} phase is designed to ensure the correctness of the generated HLS-C within ChatHLS workflow.
+Initially, the generated code is tested by the HLS tool.
+Upon detection of errors during C simulation and synthesis, we parse the compilation report and pair it with the erroneous code for a fine-tuned LLM \bigcircled{3} specifically tailored for error diagnosis.
+This model formulates explicit modification instructions with detailed analysis, which are then passed to LLM \bigcircled{4}.
+Operating under strict instruction adherence, this agent adopts the instructions to implement debugging.

-For error types that are beyond the scope of the collection, we forward the error information to LLM Group \bigcircled{5} for multifaceted assessment.
+For errors beyond the training distribution, we forward the parsed error message to LLM Group \bigcircled{5} for multifaceted evaluation.
 Subsequently, LLM \bigcircled{6} evaluates the proposed solutions and selects the most appropriate one to repair the code.
-Furthermore, the errors encountered at this stage are collected into datasets, thereby continuously enhancing the capability of our debugging LLM through ongoing training.
-The efficiency and robustness of the entire end-to-end workflow is ensured by semantic alignment among multi-agents.
+Furthermore, the errors encountered at this stage are collected via a self-evolving framework.
+This allows ChatHLS to tackle a broader spectrum of complex HLS errors beyond generic C++ debugging.